-Why your fundraiser can use a profit booster
+Why your fundraiser needs a profit booster.

 Incentives Create Additional Sales

 The difference between prize programs and additional incentives is prizes from the prize program are not rewarded until the end of the sale.
 Once the sale is over, your students can no longer impact the sale.
-So why not motivate students to sell even more during the sale, before it’s too late?
+So why not motivate students to sell even more during the sale before it’s too late?

 More Prize Opportunities Affect Additional Sellers

 When students see their classmates winning prizes or special privileges, they are also motivated to become involved.
 For example, when schools participate in our Prize Drawing Incentive Game, sponsors are supposed to announce the winners.
 The intent is to have the drawings so everyone can see or hear what’s going on.
 Students who see others winning prizes or privileges are more apt to want the same thing.

 You can make more without having to spend any money.
 Many people are happy to get a return on their investment.
 You can get even more profit when you can increase your earnings without investing financially.
 You only need your time and a little creativity.

 By incorporating additional fundraiser incentives into your sale, you are working toward maximizing your potential earnings with fewer sales campaigns.
 This approach is better for your students as well as your community.